yezhejack/pytorch_char_rnn/README.md

 ```

 ## TensorboardX
-Used for visualzie the result of training
+Used for visualizing the result of training